jojozhuang/jojozhuang.github.io/_tutorial/restful/continuously-deploy-spring-boot-app-to-heroku-with-travis-ci.md

 tags: [Heroku, Travis CI]
 ---

-> Introduce how to deploy static web app(Angular, React, etc.) to GitHub Page with Travis-CI.
+> Introduce how to deploy Spring Boot RESTful API to Heroku with Travis-CI.

 ## 1. Spring Boot
 ### 1.1 Source Files